Netflix June 2019 new releases: the best movies and TV shows coming this month

 Friday 28th June

-Shaft Samuel L Jackson returns as the titular detective with the best theme song of all time in this long-awaited sequel, though he’ll be playing second fiddle to his son John Shaft Jr (Jessie Usher) this time around
+Shaft A mere two weeks after its big-screen release, Samuel L Jackson returns as the titular detective with the best theme song of all time in this long-awaited sequel, though he’ll be playing second fiddle to his son John Shaft Jr (Jessie Usher) this time around

 Exhibit A True crime series examining how innocent people have been convicted with dubious forensic tools